Store

 Some less pleasant and less obvious signs of recovery include things like a temporary aggravation of PMS, estrogen dominance, and period irregularity.
 Also, you might find your body rejecting supplements that were having a positive effect before.

 Whatever the signs, please make sure you stay the course of recovery.
 Don’t start pushing yourself to work or exercise or “do more” just because you have energy again.
-Keep going with your recovery plan and adjusting it along the way until you have fully recovered from adrenal fatigue.
+Keep going with your recovery plan and adjusting it along the way until you have fully recovered from Adrenal Fatigue.

 Conclusion

-Adrenal crashes are inevitable with adrenal fatigue and NEM dysregulation, especially in the more advanced stages.
-This happens because it is difficult to recognize adrenal fatigue when it first begins.
+If you’ve found yourself stuck in an Adrenal Fatigue crash and recovery cycle, you might be feeling hopeless and at a loss as to how to get out of it.
+You may have tried many different approaches, including taking supplements, anti-depressants, hormone replacements, and changing your diet and lifestyle.
+Adrenal crashes are inevitable with Adrenal Fatigue and NEM dysregulation, especially in the more advanced stages.
+This happens because it is difficult to recognize Adrenal Fatigue when it first begins.
 You probably became aware that something was wrong when your adrenal fatigue had already reached the second or third stage.
 And adrenal crashes are more common at that point.
-A healthcare practitioner specializing in adrenal fatigue will be able to help you identify which stage of adrenal fatigue your body is experiencing.
-He will also be able to help you identify protocols specifically to address the stage of your condition.
+Because your body is constantly trying to reach homeostasis, each Crash Phase is followed by a Recovery Phase.
+But with each subsequent crash, more damage is done to your body and recovery becomes more difficult.
+An adrenal fatigue expert will be able to help you identify which stage of adrenal fatigue your body is experiencing, and also be able to help you identify protocols specifically to address the stage of your condition.
+Self navigating might only make you worse.
+This is why following the correct diet, exercises, nutrients for your specific stage of the condition is important and is something we can help you with in our nutritional program.

 Dr. Lam’s Key Question